dragonstw/socialnets18/assignments/submission3.md

 ### Discussion
 The outcome shows the maximum similarity is 74.9 that is the best arrangement that is made here because this is the most configuration with less number of unhappy agents.
-Agents keep displacing until this happens this shows the agents tendency towards their own homogeneous pattern.
+Agents displace until this happens this shows the agents tendency towards their own pattern.

 ## Part 3: Giant Component
 ### Methods